 You are here

-Duke Engineering faculty members lead by example, creating start-ups and filing patents for new inventions.
+Duke Engineering faculty create start-ups and file patents for new inventions

 Collaborate with Us